DiamondIceNS/StarlightGlimmer/README.md

 4. `python glimmer.py`

 #### Features:
-- Live canvas preview
+- Automatic live canvas preview
-- Live template checking
+- Automatic live template checking
-- Above two features can be toggled to trigger any time a link/valid template is posted (instead of requiring a command)
+- Color quantization of templates to canvas palette
 - [Animotes](https://github.com/ev1l0rd/animotes) support, just because
-- Use of cross-server emoji through Animotes (must opt-in)
+- Cross-guild emoji through Animotes (must opt-in)
+- Support for full language localization

+### Languages:
+- English (US)

+If you happen to know a language that is not listed and would be willing to translate, please submit a pull request.
+(French and Brazilian Portuguese are specifically wanted, but no translation is a worthless translation!)

 **Invite:** `https://discordapp.com/oauth2/authorize?&client_id=405480380930588682&scope=bot&permissions=35840`

+[avatar]: avatar.jpg